Get up to $300 cash back

 Be wattsmart and save on duct sealing.
 When energy is lost through duct surfaces, heating and cooling equipment has to work harder to make up for the loss.
 As a result, you could be spending too much money to maintain comfort.
 Duct sealing can cut those heating and cooling costs by 30 percent.

 (free direct install service)

 - Must be an existing manufactured home, new construction is not eligible

 Requirements for duct sealing:

-- Work must be completed by a participating or Qualified Contractor
+- Work must be completed by a Qualified Contractor

 - Work completed must comply with all building codes and standards

 - Must have a minimum of 10 linear feet of exposed ductwork located in unconditioned space

 - Home's primary heating source must be either a ducted heat pump or an electric forced air furnace